Where does the Dajani Peace Plan stand on the main issues?

 Dajani worked as Chief Technical Advisor for UNDP (1995-97), during which he established the Palestinian National Public Administration Institute to train civil servants.
 He joined Al-Quds University faculty in 2001 and established its American Studies Institute the following year.
 In January 2007, he founded Wasatia ("Moderation"), an organization that promotes the Islamic traditions of nonviolence and compromise.

 In March 2014, Dajani led a group of 27 students from Al-Quds University to visit Auschwitz's Nazi death camps.
 Al-Quds University issued a statement saying Dajani and the students were acting in a "personal capacity," the faculty union expelled Dajani, and nine student unions on campus labeled him 'a traitor'.
 Two months later, Dajani was forced to resign from his posts as Rector of Libraries and Director of the American Studies Institute at Al-Quds University.
 He received death threats, and his car was set on fire.
 Dajani left Jerusalem for Washington to be the Weston Fellow at The Washington Institute for Near East Policy (1915-1917).
 He returned to Jerusalem, where he continues his work of reconciliation and peacebuilding.
+In March, 2023 he was awarded the 2022 Simon Wiesenthal Prize by the President of Austria for his commitment to peace, human rights and distinguished engagement against antisemitism.

 Do you want to endorse the peace plan?